rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 [![A screenshot of gameplay action in ROOM4DOOM.](room4doom.jpg)][room4doom]

-[ROOM4DOOM](room4doom) is a rewrite of the classic Doom engine in Rust with some modernisation.
+[ROOM4DOOM][room4doom] is a rewrite of the classic Doom engine in Rust with some modernisation.

-[@flukejones][flukejones_twitter] has been very busy in the last 4 months completing many parts of ROOM4DOOM; rendering, subsystems for menus, statusbar, intermissions, and off course the actual gameplay - you can now complete Doom 1 in ROOM4DOOM.
+[@flukejones][flukejones_twitter] has been very busy in the last 4 months completing many parts of ROOM4DOOM; rendering, subsystems for menus, statusbar, intermissions, and of course the actual gameplay - you can now complete Doom 1 in ROOM4DOOM.

-A recent twitter thread has been cleaned up and expanded in to a blog post providing context to the prohject and a walk-through of the history.
+A recent Twitter thread has been cleaned up and expanded in to a blog post providing context to the project and a walk-through of the history.
 You can view that [here][room4doom_blog].

 [room4doom]: https://gitlab.com/flukejones/room4doom